 Making notes is beneficial for both NEET and board exams.
 During the last days, it will be easy to revise from notes rather than from thick detailed books and modules.

 Stay motivated and have trust on your efforts

 You need to stay positive and motivated during the preparation.
-Getting in the habit of studying is what will keep you motivated over long period of time.
+Getting in the habit of studying is what will keep you motivated over a long period of time.
 Focus on small achievable goals.
 Every little progress will give you the motivation to keep moving and trust yourself to score good marks in NEET and board exams.

 Don’t panic and stay calm

-Board exams basically focus on knowledge (more theoretical) whereas NEET basically focus on the application of knowledge.
+Board exams basically focus on knowledge (more theoretical) whereas NEET basically focuses on the application of knowledge.
 So when you acquire the knowledge with clear concepts, it will take care of your board exams.
 For NEET, you further require lots of practice and fast problem solving skills using various tricks.